-2.51 Some stakeholders pointed out that the current processes related to the return of Bank Guarantees from the concerned Chief Controller of Accounts (CCA) office are very tedious and time-consuming.
+2.55 Some stakeholders pointed out that the current processes related to the return of bank guarantees from the concerned Chief Controller of Accounts (CCA) office are very tedious and time-consuming.
 These stakeholders submitted that there should be clear and time-bound processes in place to facilitate the return of bank guarantees in a streamlined and efficient manner.
-A few stakeholders submitted that PBG should be immediately returned on fulfilment of rollout obligations by a TSP.
+A few stakeholders submitted that Performance Bank Guarantee (PBG) should be immediately returned on fulfilment of roll-out obligations by a TSP.
 One stakeholder submitted that the present UL does not have a provision of release of PBGs upon completion of five (5) stages of rollout.
 In the absence of this, the initial PBG of Rs 35 crore (Rs 7 crore for each of the five stages) per service area remains with the licensor till the end of sixth year.

-- 2.52 The successful bidders are required to submit Performance Bank Guarantee (PBG) of Rs.
-35 crore for the spectrum 700 MHz, 800 MHz, 900 MHz and 1800 MHz band, wherein there are 5 phases of minimum roll-out obligations.
+- 2.56 The successful bidders are required to submit PBG of Rs.
+35 crore for the spectrum 700 MHz, 800 MHz, 900 MHz and 1800 MHz band, having 5 phases of minimum roll-out obligations.
 Prescribed PBG is Rs.
-21 crore for spectrum in 2100 MHz, 2300 MHz and 2500 MHz wherein there are 3 phases of minimum roll-out obligations.
-It comes out that PBG requirement has been prescribed @Rs 7 crore per phase of roll-out obligations.
-It is but natural that once a particular phase of roll-out obligations are fulfilled by the licensee, its PBG for corresponding phase is promptly released.
+21 crore for spectrum in 2100 MHz, 2300 MHz and 2500 MHz having 3 phases of minimum roll-out obligations.
+It comes out that PBG requirement has been prescribed @Rs 7 crore per phase of rollout obligations.
+It is but natural that once a particular phase of rollout obligations are fulfilled by the licensee, its PBG for corresponding phase is promptly released.
 There seems to be no justification for holding the entire sum of PBG till the end of sixth year.
 As the testing of compliance of roll-out obligations are to be carried out by TERM cell, there should be a time-limit for the testing to be completed.
-The Authority is of the view that the testing should be completed within 12 months time period. - 2.53 In view of the above, the Authority recommends that PBG for a particular phase of roll-out obligations should be released after successful certification by TERM Cell.
+The Authority is of the view that the testing should be completed within 12 months time period.
+The Authority is also of the view that DoT should review the process adopted by CCA for the refund of bank guarantee and should ensure that CCA does not take more than 30 days for the release of bank guarantee. - 2.57 In view of the above, the Authority recommends that PBG for a particular phase of roll-out obligations should be released after successful certification by TERM Cell.
 If TERM Cell fails to submit its report within 12 months after the date of offer, PBG should not be held back on account of pendency of testing.
-Further, DoT should review the process adopted by CCA for the refund of bank guarantee and should ensure that CCA do not take more than 30 days for the release of bank guarantee.
+Further, DoT should review the process adopted by CCA for the refund of bank guarantee and should ensure that CCA does not take more than 30 days for the release of bank guarantee.

-I. Publishing of OSP registration holders in website
+J. Publishing of OSP registration holders in website

-- 2.54 Indian company registered with DoT to provide application services like tele-banking, tele-medicine, tele-education, tele-trading, e-commerce, Call center, network operation centre and other IT enabled services are categories as 'Other Service Provider (OSP)'.
-OSPs are permitted to use the telecom resources from Telecom Licensees. - 2.55 Some stakeholders pointed out that as per the Licence provisions, a licensee is mandated to satisfy itself that the OSP is eligible to obtain that resource.
+2.58 Indian company registered with DoT to provide application services like tele-banking, tele-medicine, tele-education, tele-trading, e-commerce, Call center, network operation centre and other IT

+- enabled services are categories as 'Other Service Provider (OSP)'.
+OSPs are permitted to use the telecom resources from Telecom Licensees. - 2.59 Some stakeholders pointed out that, as per the Licence provisions, a licensee is mandated to satisfy itself that the OSP is eligible to obtain its telecom resource.
 However, there is absolutely no tool / website where TSPs can cross check whether the potential customer is an OSP.
-These stakeholders submitted that if a list of OSP registration holders across all India is published on DoT's website with their validity of registration & place of OSP centre, it can be used for reference purpose before assigning telecom resources to OSPs.
+These stakeholders submitted that if a list of OSP registration holders across all India is published on DoT's website with their validity of registration and place of OSP centre, it can be used for reference purpose before assigning telecom resources to OSPs.